jasonbayton/11ty/_src/android/android-enterprise-faq/managed-play-apps-stuck-pending.md

 ### When to escalate

 If apps remain stuck after the above steps, the issue may be related to the EMM's app deployment configuration, a Google Play services outage, or a device-specific bug.
 Raise a support case with your EMM vendor if the problem persists.

+For an overview of how app updates are detected, queued, and installed under normal conditions, see [How do app updates work in managed Google Play?](/android/android-enterprise-faq/how-do-app-updates-work/)